fubark/cyber/docs/docs.md

 print a        --> 234
 ```

-A reference can not outlive the value it's referencing:
+A borrow can not outlive the value it's referencing:
 ```cy
 var a = 123
 var ref = &a